 - severe allergic reaction†

-- boxed warnings: risk of misuse, sedation and dissociation, and suicidal thoughts and behaviors*
+- risk of suicidal thoughts and behaviors

 † To learn more about this side effect, see the “Allergic reaction” section below.